-Virgilio V. George, M.D. joins the department of Surgery as associate professor and head of the Section of Colon and Rectal Surgery, effective October 5, 2015.
-His primary academic and clinical focus will be in the field of colorectal surgery including benign and malignant disease.
+Virgilio V. George, M.D., joined the Department of Surgery as associate professor and head of the section of colon and rectal surgery in 2015.
+His primary academic and clinical focus is in the field of colorectal surgery including benign and malignant disease.

-Dr. George will work at the Hollings Cancer and The Ashley River Tower.
-He will lead the multidisciplinary team to obtain a center of excellence for rectal cancer.
-He will be developing successful programs in minimally invasive colorectal surgery.
-This will include collaborations with the division of Gastroenterology in the department of Medicine for inflammatory bowel disease and with the Ralph H. Johnson VA Medical Center to provide specialty surgery services in colorectal surgeries to include robotic surgical techniques.
+Dr. George leads the multidisciplinary team to obtain a center of excellence for rectal cancer.
+He is developing successful programs in minimally invasive colorectal surgery.
+This includes collaborations with the division of gastroenterology in the Department of Medicine for inflammatory bowel disease and with the Ralph H. Johnson VA Medical Center to provide specialty surgery services in colorectal surgeries to include robotic surgical techniques.

 Dr. George trained as a medical doctor in Venezuela where he attended the Universidad Centroccidental "Lisandro Alvarado" School of Medicine.
 In 2001, Dr. George moved to the United States to complete a residency program in general surgery at Indiana University School of Medicine.
 During that time, he developed a special interest in the treatment of colorectal diseases through surgical intervention and in 2006 he completed a fellowship in colon and rectal surgery under Dr. James Fleshman at Washington University in St. Louis Missouri.